Bill Wilkinson (baseball): Career

-Family
+Personal life

 Born in Greybull, Wyoming, Wilkinson is the great-grandson of Jim Bluejacket, a right-handed pitcher who spent three seasons in the Federal League and National League from 1914 to 1916.
 Bluejacket and Wilkinson were the first great-grandfather and great-grandson duo that have both played in MLB.
-Wilkinson's brother, Brian, was selected in the 1987 Major League Baseball draft by the Mariners.
+Wilkinson's brother, Brian, was selected in the 1987 MLB draft by the Mariners and reached High-A in 1991.